dortania/OpenCore-Install-Guide/why-oc.md

 ### Does OpenCore support Windows/Linux booting?

 OpenCore works in the same fashion as any other boot loader, so it respects other OSes the same way.
 For any OSes where their bootloader has an irregular path or name, you can simply add it to the BlessOverride section.
+Linux booting is made easier thanks to OpenLinuxBoot which can detect Linux distrubutions from OpenCore, without chainloading via GRUB.

 ### Legality of Hackintoshing